 My experience has been that analysts analyze, write and forecast.
 They engage with companies and talk to the media.
 They produce content.
 When they are not producing content, they are looking at information to broaden their knowledge.
-They are not sales and marketing types and even with a natural flair for some of the practices, they have to choose between being an analyst or someone in the revenue generation side of things.
-There ain’t enough hours in the day to be both.
+They may have aptitude for sales and marketing but even with a natural flair for some of the practices, they have to choose between being an analyst or someone in the revenue generation side of things.
+There are not enough hours in the day to be both nor do them well.

 Having an in-house sales and marketing department often isn’t practical for solo practitioners.
 The cost can be substantial and having to manage it can be the extremely time consuming.
 Junior level people need a lot of hand holding, senior level people command bigger salaries.